NISYSLAB/Emory-BMI-GSoC/README.md

 ## **Current Status: New project**

 ## **Expected Outcomes:**
-Data Preprocessing:
+* Data Preprocessing:
-·      Preprocess data using standard pipelines to normalize, denoise, and align brain scans.
+* Preprocess data using standard pipelines to normalize, denoise, and align brain scans.
-·      Convert the data into a structured representation suitable for diffusion training, such as voxel-wise time series or connectivity matrices.
+* Convert the data into a structured representation suitable for diffusion training, such as voxel-wise time series or connectivity matrices.
-Model Architecture & Training:
+* Model Architecture & Training:
-·      Adapt diffusion models to the temporal and spatial characteristics of fMRI data.
+* Adapt diffusion models to the temporal and spatial characteristics of fMRI data.
-·      Use a U-Net or transformer-based architecture to model the evolution of brain signals.
+* Use a U-Net or transformer-based architecture to model the evolution of brain signals.
-·      Train the model with a denoising diffusion probabilistic approach, learning to reconstruct fMRI signals from noise.
+* Train the model with a denoising diffusion probabilistic approach, learning to reconstruct fMRI signals from noise.
-·      Explore conditioning techniques, such as using behavioral or task labels, to guide model learning.
+* Explore conditioning techniques, such as using behavioral or task labels, to guide model learning.

 ## **Required Skills:**
 * Strong programming skills, preferably in Python.
 * Experience with deep learning frameworks, preferably PyTorch.
 * Knowledge in signal processing, neuroscience, or related fields.

-## **Source Code:**  In Progress
+## **Source Code:**  New Project

 ## **Discussion Forum**: https://github.com/NISYSLAB/Emory-BMI-GSoC/discussions